Omni Calculator logo

 Reviewed by Dominik Czernia, PhD and Jack Bowater

-This calculator not only tells you the answer, but also shows you all the steps to help you learn how to calculate the mean, median, mode, range, and midrange by yourself.
+This calculator will not only tell you the answer but also show you all the steps to calculate the mean, median, mode, range, and midrange manually.
+There is even a section dedicated to real-life applications of mean, mode, and median!

 What is mean, median, and mode?